-We’ve found some extremely cute Google searches, such as ‘What do dogs dream about?’, which gets Googled every 15 minutes, on average.
-‘Do dogs smile?’ attracts a search every 40 minutes, while ‘What colours can dogs see?’ is one of the most popular questions, occurring every four minutes.
+We’ve found some extremely cute Google searches, such as ‘What do dogs dream about?’
+‘Do dogs smile?’, and ‘What colours can dogs see?’

 We also uncovered some hilarious results.
-For example, ‘Why does my dog smell like fish?’ is one of the top searches, with 42 daily searches.
-There are also 4,200 annual searches for ‘Why do dogs wink?’ and 2,400 annual searches for ‘Why do dogs’ farts smell so bad?’.
+For example, ‘Why does my dog smell like fish?’, ‘Why do dogs wink?’, and ‘Why do dogs’ farts smell so bad?’

 What health questions do owners ask?

+Believe it or not, but it’s not all cute canine trivia that people are searching up.
 Many dog owners are also turning to Google for more important health and wellbeing questions.
-Each year, 72,000 people ask Google if they can give dogs paracetamol – that’s a search every seven minutes!
+For example, many pet owners Google whether they can give dogs paracetamol.

 Instead of being tempted to give dogs human medicine, owners should take them to the vet at the first sign of sickness.
-Supplements designed specifically for our furry friends, such as our range of specially formulated dog supplements, can also help to keep your dog in top shape.
+You should always verify pet health information from the internet with your vet or an appropriate animal health professional.

-So it seems owners are endlessly curious about their dogs, whether they’re trying to look after them or understand them better, or just wondering about some of the weirder things they do.
-Here we have the top queries:
+Understandably, owners are endlessly curious about their dogs, whether they’re trying to look after them or understand them better, or just wondering about some of the weirder things they do.

 Data collected in November 2021.
 In order to collect the data, YuMOVE used SEO tool ahrefs to analyse monthly UK search volume. ahrefs gathers volume data from Google Keyword Planner and pairs it with clickstream data.